Skip navigation

 Reinstating Your Entity

-To satisfy all requirements to reinstate your entity, first submit these items to the Comptroller’s office.
+To satisfy franchise tax filing requirements to reinstate your entity, first submit these items to the Comptroller’s office.

 Step 1.
-File any Annual Franchise Tax and (Public or Ownership) Information Report forms.
+File all outstanding annual Franchise Tax and Public/Ownership Information Reports.

 Step 2.
-Pay any tax, penalty and interest payments due.
+Pay any tax, penalty and interest due.

 Steps 1 and 2 must be completed before continuing to Step 3.